AyeshaKayani13/Wordle/README.md

 ## READMEs describing the UI and Backend
 - UI - ReactJS w/ React Bootstrap and Redux Toolkit
-- Backend - python django
+- Backend - python Django

 ## Deployed on GCP using:
 - Cloud Run